mtandon09/shiny_FI_network/README.md

 ## Shiny app for plotting gene functional interaction networks

-You can view interactions between genes by entering a HUGO gene symbol

 The idea is that you can EITHER
- * view interactions among your *top N significant genes*
- * OR view interactions among genes of interest, and overlay expression data if available
+ * view interactions among gene(s) of interest, and overlay expression data if available
+ * OR view interactions among your *top N significant genes* from uploaded data

 Use cases: